The National COVID-19 Health Management plan

 The National Statement of Expectations on COVID-19 Management in Aged Care Settings

-The National Statement of Expectations on COVID-19 Management in Aged Care Settings provides specific guidance to the aged care sector (for residential and care at home services) on their responsibilities for preparing for and responding to COVID-19 outbreaks.
+The National Statement of Expectations on COVID-19 Management in Aged Care Settings provides guidance to the aged care sector (residential and care at home services) on their responsibilities for preparing for and responding to COVID-19 outbreaks.
 This includes nationally consistent principles and best practice guidance.